Avnet/RASynBoard-Out-of-Box-Demo/docs/ApplicationUserGuide.md

 - [Video Link (3 minutes)](http://avnet.me/RASynChangingMlModelsVideo)

-There are two areas in the config.ini file to configure which NDP120 files are loaded to the NDP120 at startup.
+There are two areas in the config.ini file to configure which NDP120 files/model(s) are loaded to the NDP120 at startup.

 1. ```[NDP Firmware]-->Mode=x```